eclipse-archived/smarthome/docs/documentation/features/dsl.md

 To mark a configuration file exclusively for one service the _first line_ has to define the configuration PID in the format `pid:<configuration_pid>`.
 By giving this PID marker the framework creates an exclusive configuration for the contents of this file.
-Other files without this marker which also define configuration for the given PID will be ignored for this PID.
+Other files without this marker which also define configurations for the given PID will be ignored for this PID.

 The file `conf/myService.cfg` with contents